FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Step 1:

-Create a similar comfortable environment, but with a different fence line and other distractions.
-Then, encourage your dog to follow instructions.
+Create a similarly comfortable environment but with a different fence line and other distractions.
+Then, encourage your dog to follow your instructions.

 Step 2:

-If your dog follows the distraction, but does not cross the fence line and returns, then praise and treat him.
+If your dog follows the distraction, but does not cross the invisible fence line and returns, then praise them and give them treats and belly rubs.

 Step 3:

-If your dog follows the distraction and crosses the electric fence, wait for a while.
-If he still doesn’t come back, then pull him back.
+If your dog follows the distraction and crosses the electric fence line, wait for a while.
+If they still don’t come back, then pull them back.
 Do not scold or reprimand but follow the step several times till the teaching is successful.

 Things to Remember for Dog Compliance Training

 There are a few things to keep in mind regarding test dogs’ compliance training.
 One of the most important things is that dogs learn best through positive reinforcement.
-This means that you should always reward your dog for good behavior and never punish him or her for making a mistake.
+This means that you should always reward your dog for good behavior and never punish them for making a mistake.

-One of the best ways to reward your dog is with something they love, like a treat.
+One of the best ways to reward your dog is with something they love, like a treat or pets in their favorite spot.
 You can also reward your test dog’s compliance training by giving them affection and praise.
-This way, test your dog teaching more each time.
+This way, your dog’s learning progression will increase each time they are praised and they become less likely to cross the invisible fence line.

 How Long Does It Take For a Dog to Learn to Use a Wireless Fence?

-The length of time it takes your dog to learn how to utilize the wireless fence is determined by your dog’s personality and the effectiveness of your training sessions.
-Training might take anything from 4-5 months.
+The length of time it takes your dog to learn how to utilize the wireless invisible fence is determined by your dog’s personality and the effectiveness of your training.
+Training might take anything from 2 weeks to 4-5 months.

 Difference Between An Electric Fence and A Wireless Fence